-Hearing services - Supplemental Benefit +
+Supplemental Benefit

-Routine Hearing services limitations:

-- You must see a TruHearing® provider for In-Network coverage.
-Call 1-855-205-6376, 8 a.m. - 8 p.m., Monday through Friday, (TTY: 711) to schedule an appointment. - Routine hearing examination is limited to one per ear, per year. - Benefit is limited to the TruHearing® Advanced and Premium hearing aids, which come in various styles and colors.
-Each TruHearing® aid purchase will include: - Choice of Advanced or Premium Hearing Aid from a TruHearing® Provider - o Advanced Model includes 32 channels - o Premium Model includes 48 channels - TruHearing® Provider visits for one year following purchase for fitting and adjusting 80 batteries per hearing aid (not included with purchase of rechargeable hearing aid) - 60-day return period and 3-year warranty for repairs & replacement warranty for loss or irreparable damage (fees may apply) - Benefit does not include or cover any of the following: ear molds, hearing aid accessories, extra batteries, costs associated with loss and damage warranty costs. - Costs associated with non-covered items or in excess of the maximum benefit are the responsibility of the member.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Hearing services - Supplemental Benefit + In Network: There is no Routine Hearing services limitations: Coinsurance, Copayment, or deductible for your early You must see a TruHearing® provider for Inroutine hearing exam.
+Network coverage.
+Call 1-855-205-6376, 8 a.m. - 8 p.m., Monday through Friday, (TTY: 711) to Copayment for the hearing aid schedule an appointment. of your choice: Routine hearing examination is limited to one per ear, \$699 Copayment for the per year.
+Advanced model, per aid Benefit is limited to the TruHearing® Advanced and OR Premium hearing aids, which come in various styles and colors.
+Each TruHearing® aid purchase will \$999 Copayment for include: Premium model, per aid Choice of Advanced or Premium Hearing Aid Premium and Advanced from a TruHearing® Provider hearing aids are available in o Advanced Model includes 32 channels rechargeable style options for o Premium Model includes 48 channels an additional \$50 per aid.
+TruHearing® Provider visits for one year